PeaceFounder/BraidChains.jl/outreach/design.md

 Uppon anonymous download with TOR over HTTPS the configuration file is stored locally and further all new configurarions are saved and verified with provided signature to ensure that guardian does not change.

+The next step for the participant is to synchronize locally `TransactionLog`.
+The `PeaceVote` package defines a `RemoteTransactionLog` which stores `TransactionLog`, the access point and path at which cache is stored.
+For server it provides a `serve` method.
+Similarly `PeaceVote` extends `KeyChain` with `StoredKeyChain` which extends the `braid!` method to include storage calls.

 ## Registration

 To register for the deme a public pseudonym locally is generated.
 Then a link is opened `mydeme.org/profile?id=1235` where `1235` is the pseudonym (hash of the public key).
 That would oppen the right profile page registration where email address could be filled in and validated and/or other means of identification.
 If registration had been succesfull it is shown in that page and the id is signed and added to `TransactionLog`.